alexdrumi/Autonomous-Vehicle-Internship/README.md

-For the software developement we used C++ and python extensively as they are the main language in which ROS operates. **Notably, TELEANN has recently raised over €200,000 to continue developing this solution using the same core software stack.
+For the software developement we used C++ and python extensively as they are the main language in which ROS operates. **Notably, TELEANN has recently raised a significant amount of funds to continue developing this solution using the same core software stack.
 At the end of the internship, I was offered a full-time contract.**

 <p align="right">(<a href="#top">back to top</a>)</p>